gchq/Palisade-services/topic-offset-service/README.md

   - accepts an `x-request-token` `String` header, any number of extra headers, and a single `TopicOffsetRequest` in the body
   - returns a `202 ACCEPTED` after writing the headers and `TopicOffsetRequest` to kafka
 * `POST api/offset/multi`
-  - accepts an `x-request-token` `String` header, any number of extra headers, and a list of `TopicOffsetRequest`s within the body
+  - accepts an `x-request-token` `String` header, any number of extra headers, and a list of `TopicOffsetRequest` objects within the body
   - returns a `202 ACCEPTED` after writing the headers and `TopicOffsetRequest` to kafka

 ## Example JSON Request
+The following example request forms the body of the request however, the Topic-Offset Service looks for a specific header associated with each request message.
+The request body can be empty as it is treated as an Optional within the RunnableGraph
 ```
 curl -X POST topic-offset-service/api/offset -H "x-request-token: test-request-token" -H "content-type: application/json" --data \
 '{